Features don't make a product great

 Features don't make your product great.
 I know that stings.

-Every PM has been there — the roadmap packed with shiny new features, the backlog overflowing with requests, the pressure to ship more.
+Every PM has been there.
+The roadmap packed with shiny new features, the backlog overflowing with requests, the pressure to ship more.
 But more features don't equal a better product.
 The right features do.

 Here's how I think about it.